ztyyLV/web-twain-docs/info/api/interfaces.md

     password?: string,
     renderOptions: {
         /**
-         * If convertMode is set to CM_RENDERALL or CM_AUTO, this controls whether or not annotations will be rendered.
+         * Controls whether or not annotations will be rendered.
+Only valid if convertMode is set to CM_RENDERALL or CM_AUTO with a valid PDF Rastierzer license.
 Default value: false.
          */
         renderAnnotations: boolean,
         /**